About

 Michael D. Barton

-If you’re interested in me doing a book review, please go here.
+If you’re interested in sending a book or other media for a review or mention on this blog, please go here.

 View my Darwin Day 2009 post where I discuss my past and what tempted me to start (and continue) a Darwin blog.

-2009 brought my first trips out of the United States, one to Cambridge, England and the other to London.
+2009 brought my first trips out of the United States, one to Cambridge, England for a Darwin conference and the other to London for research (this included a day trip to Darwin’s home Down House).

 Info on my talk about history of science blogging at HSS 2009 in Phoenix, AZ.